nmktad/fladdls/README.md

     ```
     Now you should see a `.utm` file, double click on it, UTM should open it, The VM needs at least 6GB (assign 8GB if its possible) of ram to run.
 You can change these settings on UTM settings.

+    **Note:** MacBooks tend to have lower RAM, it is recommended to close all other applications while running the VM.

-    Start the VM (Username and Password: debian/debian).
+    Start the VM **(Username and Password: debian/debian)**.

 3. Run the demo: